Uppingham School: History

-In the 1960s Uppingham pioneered the introduction of design and technology into the curriculum, with Uppingham being the first independent school, and one of the first 5 schools in Britain, to evolve and introduce A-level design.
+In the 1960s Uppingham pioneered the introduction of design and technology into the curriculum, with Uppingham being the first independent school, and one of the first five schools in Britain, to evolve and introduce A-level design.
 Design was taught in the Thring Centre, opened in 1965.
 These subjects were then transferred with art, woodwork and metalwork to the Leonardo Centre, opened in 1995.

-The years since the 1970s have also seen a considerable expansion in the subjects taught, particularly at A-level, with the introduction of politics, ancient history, design, business studies, theatre studies, classical civilisation, Spanish, Italian, philosophy & religious studies, ICT and physical education.
+The years since the 1970s have seen a considerable expansion in the subjects taught, particularly at A-level, with the introduction of politics, ancient history, design, business studies, theatre studies, classical civilisation, Spanish, Italian, philosophy & religious studies, ICT and physical education.

 Uppingham has one of the largest private theatres in the country, in a building based on the original Leipzig Gewandhaus.
 An extension to the main theatre houses a drama studio to be used for the teaching of theatre studies as well as for performances of smaller productions.
 There is also a large workshop to provide storage and workspace for technical equipment.